-Let Our Experts Build Your Secure, Encrypted WebRTC Medical Application
+Our Experts Have Your Secure, Encrypted WebRTC Medical Application Ready For You!

 With aging populations, improved telecommunications, and an increasing need for healthcare, it’s no wonder that telemedicine is a hot area for startups right now.
 But building a medical application is not as simple as other software.

 Our team has built a Telehealth Starter Kit called UniCare which can be licensed, customized, and rebranded to your unique business needs.